oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 "authn_params_type":
 : OPTIONAL.
 The string `public-key` to request a set of parameters for a WebAuthn request.

+"authn_params_op:
+: OPTIONAL.
+The string `get` to request a set of parameters for a WebAuthn assertion request or the string `create` for a WebAuthn credential creation request.

 "authn_response":
 : OPTIONAL.
-A JSON string containing the Base64URL encoded JSON object containing the properties defined in {{webauthn-authn-response}}
+A JSON string containing the Base64URL encoded JSON object containing the properties defined in {{webauthn-response}}

 Specific implementations as well as extensions to this specification MAY define additional parameters to be used at this endpoint.